SimonFJ20/articles/langdev/array_based_language.md

 type A = Contains<5, [1, 2, 3]>; // false
 type B = Contains<"bar", ["foo", "bar", "baz"]>; // true
 ```
-The quick ones among you would already have realized, that Typescript type system is Turing complete as fuck.[10]
+The quick ones among you would already have realized, that Typescript type system is [Turing complete as fuck](https://github.com/microsoft/TypeScript/issues/14833).
-(Except for the recursion depth for type instantiations, which have methods of partial mitigation.[11])
+(Except for the recursion depth for type instantiations, which have [methods of partial mitigation](../techniques/improve_typescript_type_recursion_depth.md).)
 This is because we conform to the 3 rules of a turing complete programming language, consisting of:
 1. Sequence (we have recursion)
 2. Selection (we have conditional)